The Audain Art Museum is an iconic 55,230-square-foot museum that houses a unique collection of British Columbia art in Whistler Village.

-The site is located near other cultural facilities such as Maury Young Arts Centre (formerly Millennium Place) and the Squamish Lil’wat Cultural Centre.
+The site is located near other cultural facilities such as Maury Young Arts Centre and the Squamish Lil’wat Cultural Centre.
 It is bordered by parking Lots 3 and 4 on the north and south, Blackcomb Way on the west, and the parking connector road on the east.
-It is suitable to accommodate a museum and provide park-like surroundings for outdoor art and sculpture.

-The plans have the building situated in a way to minimize impact to the site, retain the forest, and transform the area adjacent to the museum into a meadow and sculpture garden.
+The building is surrounded by forest and the area adjacent to the museum is a meadow and sculpture garden.

-A foot bridge will be built from Blackcomb Way right into the building providing a public walkway to the museum and also through the museum and down through the site and beyond to the park and river.
-The building is designed to be raised significantly off of the ground to address flood plain issues, giving a feeling that it is “floating” on the site.
+A foot bridge links the museum to Blackcomb Way.
+The building was raised significantly off of the ground to address flood plain issues, giving a feeling that it is “floating” on the site.

 On December 18, 2012, Whistler Mayor Nancy Wilhelm-Morden and Michael Audain signed a Memorandum of Understanding (MOU) to formalize the relationship between the RMOW and the Audain Art Museum to proceed with the project.

 Following the signing, the non-profit organization Audain Art Museum was created to develop and operate the museum, Patkau Architects were hired, and the feasibility of the use of the land for the project were confirmed.